PraxisJS

 bun add @praxisjs/store

-Defining a store with @Store()
+Defining a store with @Storable()

 Extends ReactiveStore to use @State, @Computed, and @DeepState on store fields.
 The class is instantiated once on first use and the same instance is shared everywhere.

-import { Store, ReactiveStore } from '@praxisjs/store'
+import { Storable, ReactiveStore } from '@praxisjs/store'

 import { State, Computed } from '@praxisjs/decorators'